input-output-hk/constitution-checker/backend/docs/architecture.md

       | Neutral !String
   ```

-This is an example of one of the parameters:
+To illustrate those two concepts, here is an illustration on `govActionLifetime`:

 ```haskell
 govActionLifetime :: Param (Identity Integer)